Which recombinant DNA technique is used to replicate copies of a DNA molecule?

 1

-- Gel electrophoresis is a technique used to separate DNA fragments based on size, not to replicate DNA.
+Recognize that Gel electrophoresis is used to separate DNA fragments based on size, not to replicate DNA.

-- Electroporation is a method to introduce DNA into cells by applying an electric field, not for DNA replication.
+Know that Electroporation is a technique to introduce DNA into cells by applying an electric field, not for DNA replication.

-- Reverse transcription is the process of converting RNA into complementary DNA (cDNA), not directly replicating DNA.
+Understand that Reverse transcription is the process of converting RNA into complementary DNA (cDNA), not for replicating DNA molecules.

 Verified video answer for a similar problem: